washingtonyachtclub/documents/WYC_Policies.md

 The FJ’s, Laser 2, and RS Vision may be used for beginner instruction and Novice Ratings Tests, while the 470 may also be used for Intermediate and Skipper Ratings Tests.

 ### Performance Fleet
 High-performance sloop-rigged, centerboard dinghies.
-These boats require a specialty rating to sail and are represented by the International 505 and International 14 (I-14) boats.
+These boats require a Specialty Rating to sail and are represented by the International 505 and International 14 (I-14) boats.

 ### Sailboard Fleet
 The Sailboard Fleet is represented by many combinations of boards, booms, masts, mast extenders, sails, and universal joints that may be rigged together and sailed by one person.